Freedom House

-Freedom House is a non-profit organization group in Washington, D.C.
+Freedom House is a nonprofit organization based in Washington, D.C.
 It is best known for political advocacy surrounding issues of democracy, political freedom, and human rights.
-Freedom House was founded in October 1941, and Wendell Willkie and Eleanor Roosevelt served as its first honorary chairpersons.
-It describes itself as a "clear voice for democracy and freedom around the world".
-The organization was 66% funded by grants from the U.S. government in 2006, a number which has increased to 86% in 2016.
-It also receives funds from other governments and various semi-public and private foundations.
+Freedom House was founded in October 1941, with Wendell Willkie and Eleanor Roosevelt serving as its first honorary chairpersons.
+Most of the organization's funding comes from the U.S. State Department and other government grants.
+It also receives funds from various semi-public and private foundations, as well as individual contributions.

-The organization's annual Freedom in the World report assesses each country's degree of political freedoms and civil liberties; Freedom of the Press and Freedom on the Net, which monitor censorship, intimidation and violence against journalists, and public access to information, are among its other signature reports.
+The organization's annual Freedom in the World report assesses each country's degree of political freedoms and civil liberties.
+Another key annual report, Freedom on the Net, is Freedom House's annual survey and analysis of internet freedom around the world.
 While often cited by political scientists, journalists, and policymakers, the organization's democracy indices have received criticism.

 Between the 1970s and 2000s, critics predominately alleged that the organization was biased towards American interests due to government funding; others criticized the organization's reliance on democratic indices created near-exclusively by Raymond Gastil.
-Since the 2010s, the rankings have been criticized for a perceived shift to an activist mindset towards left-wing policies, irrespective of objective democratic health; a 2018 article by National Review described it as having "changed dramatically since its anti-Communist days during the Cold War" and becoming "simply another... anti-conservative — and overwhelmingly government-dependent — NGO".
+In 2018, the rankings were criticized by National Review, a conservative magazine, for its perceptions of the NGO being "anti-conservative".